IELTS Speaking Sample 17

-Q. Compare the people's attitude to media between now and the past 20 years?
+Q. Compare people's attitude to media between now and that of 20 years ago?

-A. I believe that we cannot solely rely on their reports.
-We have to check the authenticity of some news because reporting is a part of business, and employees may exaggerate an event based on their favourite or benefit.
-In this case, I have heard different news by different journalists about nuclear talks happened between Iran and 6 other countries recently.
-Furthermore, we should be very careful about some technical issues affecting the accuracy of a report.
-Some unpredictable problems may affect negatively the quality of a report.
-We should trust the journalist and their news to a certain extent but if the news has a chance to be influenced by political motives and personal benefits, we must rely on various authoritative sources as well as use our own brain.
+A. I believe that we cannot solely rely on the reports that journalists produce unless they are quite famous for their honesty, neutrality and professionalism.
+In most of the cases, we should check the authenticity of a news item because reporting is a part of the media business, and media personnel may exaggerate or alter an event based on their favourite or benefit.
+Thus, we should trust the journalists and their news to a certain extent but if the news has a chance to be influenced by political motives and personal benefits, we must rely on various authoritative sources as well as use our judgements and critical thinking.

-Q. What do you think what a good journalist should be?
+Q. What do you think a good journalist should be like?

-A. Honesty, hardworking, and valuing other people’s opinions are the most important characters.
-A perfect journalist must be able to work diligently without having any rest and be sensitive to the accuracy of his or her report which is being exposed to viewers.
+A. A good journalist should be honest, dedicated, professional and unbiased.
+He or she should value other people’s opinion and never report something that could be defamatory or damaging for society.
+Professionalism and national interests are more important to them than their personal gains.
+Moreover, a good journalist must be able to work diligently and be sensitive to the accuracy of his or her reports which is being exposed to viewers.
 An honest journalist must understand that he is doing a responsible and sensitive job and that’s why should not be biased or influenced.